Last updated

 Assessing Your Learning Style

-Evaluating Tutor Credentials
+Evaluate Tutor Credentials

 OFFSET: To find more info on how to choose the right tutor for you, check out our blog: How Much Does a Tutor Cost Per Hour in Canada?

-Considering Tutoring Platforms
+Consider Tutoring Platforms and Technology

 Reading Reviews and Testimonials